 Create maps showing the variation in a single indicator across the United States; for example, number of farmers' markets or access to grocery stores across U.S. counties;

 View all of the county-level indicators for a selected county;

 - Zoom in to specific areas and export or print maps;

 Economic Research Service (ERS), U.S. Department of Agriculture (USDA).
 Food Environment Atlas. https://www.ers.usda.gov/data-products/food-environment-atlas/

 The Economic Research Service would like to acknowledge the support it has received from across the Federal Government, academia, and the private sector in compiling the information for the Atlas.
-The Centers for Disease Control and Prevention provided the statistics on obesity, diabetes, and physical activity; the U.S. Census Bureau provided indicators on recreation centers in County Business Patterns; USDA's Agricultural Marketing Service provided indicators on farmers' markets; USDA's Food and Nutrition Service provided information on State-level food and nutrition assistance program participation rates; and the National Farm-to-School Network provided statistics on farm-to-school programs.
+The Centers for Disease Control and Prevention provided the statistics on obesity, diabetes, and physical activity; the U.S. Census Bureau provided indicators on recreation centers and businesses in County Business Patterns; USDA's Agricultural Marketing Service provided indicators on farmers' markets and food hubs; USDA's Food and Nutrition Service provided information on State-level food and nutrition assistance program participation rates and farm to school activities.
 The information on State beverage and snack taxes are from the Bridging the Gap Program, University of Illinois at Chicago.
 The information on food banks are from Feeding America's nationwide network of food banks.